datagrok-ai/admetica/README.md

   - [Training](#training)
   - [Predicting](#predicting)

-## Purpose
+## Goals

-Our goal is to provide state-of-the-art ADME prediction tools and resources.
-We are committed to:
+Our goal is to provide a tool that is:

-- **Efficient drug discovery**: Early identification of compounds with favorable pharmacokinetic profiles minimizes late-stage failures and cost implications.

-- **Minimum side effects**: Early detection of potential toxicity issues prevents adverse effects during clinical trials and post-market use.

-- **Streamlined drug design**:  Predicting ADMET properties during the drug development process empowers medicinal chemists to optimize candidate molecules for greater success and efficiency.
+- **Accurate**: It has higher characteristics compared to other open-source tools such as ADMETLab, Chemprop, QikProp etc.
+- **Open-source**: The source code is freely available for anyone to view, use, modify and distribute.
+- **With simple API**: It has an easy-to-use interface and can be integrated into various applications and platforms.
+- **Reproducible**: You can access data sources, modeling workflow notebooks and models to easily reproduce and verify the entire modeling process.
+- **Easily deployable**: It is easy to set up and use.
+- **Performant**: It offers a reliable and high-performance solution for datasets of all sizes.

 ## Using at Datagrok